• Skip to primary navigation

 Cash Onsite

-No personal cheques or travellers cheques will be accepted.
+There will be ATMs available.
+No personal cheques or travellers cheques will be accepted onsite.

 Recycling

-Help us care for the environment and Amaroo’s waste bill by using the Recycling Bins situated by the posts of the main Dome in the Pavilion. read more
+Help us care for the environment and the waste removal costs, by using the Recycling Bins situated by the posts of the main Dome in the Pavilion.

 Medical

-There is a First Aid Booth in the Pavilion.
+The First Aid Booth is located in the Pavilion.
 Non-emergency medical problems will be referred to offsite medical practitioners at your expense.

-Apart from snakes, a variety of insects exist in the ecology of Amaroo, including ticks, wasps, ants, spiders and bees.
-If you have allergic reactions to bites and stings, please bring medications as recommended by your physician.
+Apart from snakes, a variety of insects exist in the ecology, including ticks, wasps, ants, spiders & bees.
+If you have allergic reactions to bites / stings, please bring medications as recommended by your physician.

 Personal travel insurance with coverage for medical, surgical, and emergency travel is strongly recommended.
 If you have a pre-existing medical condition seek advice from your doctor before travelling.
 Attendees are responsible for all costs relating to their medical and health matters.

-• SUN – A wide brimmed hat – UV 50+ umbrella – Refillable water bottle – Sunglasses – Sunblock – Lip Balm
+• Sun – A wide brimmed hat – UV 50+ umbrella significantly reduces heat – Refillable water bottle – Sunglasses – Sunblock, Lip Balm

-• WALKING – Comfortable enclosed walking shoes – Shoes for wet conditions – Crocs for bathroom – Torch/Flashlight & spare batteries
+• Walking – Comfortable enclosed walking shoes – Waterproof boots for wet weather – Crocs for bathroom – Torch / Flashlight (& spare batteries)

-• CLOTHES – Clothes you can layer, T-shirts, light long sleeved shirts – Warm Jacket for night time – beanie/hat/scarf /jumper for cold nights – Long pants
+• Clothes – Clothes you can layer, T-shirts, light long sleeved shirts – Warm waterproof jacket for night time – beanie/hat/scarf/shawl /jumper for cold nights – Long pants - Thermal clothing.

-• TOWEL – only if you are staying in Swagman or in Twin Pioneer Tent
+• Tent, Blankets, towel & linen - if you are staying in Swagman

 What not to bring

-• IRCE is fully licensed.
+• Ivorys Rock is fully licensed.
 Australian licensing laws prohibit guests from bringing any alcohol onsite.

-• Do not bring illicit drugs.
-They are illegal.
+• Do not bring illicit illegal drugs.
 You will be asked to leave.

 Take care of the Sewage Treatment Plant by: